 To insert the 36-inch wide exterior door into the outside wall, select the Insert Block tool on the Draw toolbar.
-If you haven't already, go to www.worldclasscad.com and download the necessary blocks for this problem.
 In the Insert window on the graphical display as shown in figure 13.16, select the block named door_ext_36_right.